lukeraymonddowning/poser/README.md

 you can let Poser know about it by editing the `factories_namespace` entry in the `poser.php` config file.

+#### Nested Models
+What if you have a model located in a subfolder?
+For example: `app/Models/Customers/Customer.php`.
+You can generate the factory for this by copying the namespace of the model: `php artisan make:poser Models\\Customers\\CustomerFactory`.
+Note that the namespace should be relative to your `models_namespace` entry in the `poser.php` config file.

 #### The `->create()` and `->make()` commands
 You should call the `create` command at the end of the outermost Factory statement to cause it to persist to the database.
 You do not need to call `create()` or `make()` on nested Factory statements, as Poser will do this for you.